 The Nautilus is right opposite Four Mile Beach and has its own smallish pool.

 For things to do, we did a lot of sea fishing with http://www.mvnorseman.com.au/ captained by Steve and they were fantastic.
 They always found fish, and the boat is well equipped so that everyone can enjoy it.

 For trips, we liked http://www.crocodileadventures.com/intro.htm which is a crocodile place - might not be everyones cup of tea; we loved the drive and the experience of the Daintree Rainforest http://www.daintreecoast.com/; the Great Barrier Reef is easily accessible and great for snorkelling and diving if you are able.
 We liked going to different beaches such as Yorkeys Knob and Trinity Beach, but watch out for the crocs and the jelly fish.
 Mossman Gorge is great and you should drive up into the Tablelands for a different perspective.

-I like Palm Cove, but its a tad chi-chi, although the pier there is great for fishing from and there are some public BBQs right next to the sea, as well as an enclosed jelly-fish free swimming bit in the sea. almost 8 years ago
+I like Palm Cove, but its a tad chi-chi, although the pier there is great for fishing from and there are some public BBQs right next to the sea, as well as an enclosed jelly-fish free swimming bit in the sea. over 8 years ago

 Mission Beach is a lovely location.
 It still has a village feel and quality restaurants, beautiful beaches and even shopping.
 There is a lovely property called Cassawong Cottages in Wongaling Beach (one of the four villages of Mission Beach) which is set up with families in mind.
 Give them a try.
 Call the Mission Beach Visitor Centre for their contact details: 0740689873.
 Enjoy!
-Sue almost 8 years ago
+Sue over 8 years ago